caraml-dev/merlin/README.md

 ## Documentation

-Go to the [docs](/docs) folder for the full documentation, examples and guides.
+Go to the [docs](/docs) folder for the full documentation and guides.

+### Python SDK Documentation

+Click [here](https://merlin-sdk.readthedocs.io) to getting started on using the Python SDK.

 ### API Documentation